 But because of their small battery, radio, and antenna, these devices might not perform as well as cellular connection in a smartphone.
 So, is LTE on a smartwatch worth it?

 One benefit of getting an LTE smartwatch is portability.
-If you need to be in places or situations that a phone isn’t necessary and still stream your favorite music, such a smartwatch is necessary for you.
+If you need to be in places or situations where a phone isn’t necessary and still stream your favorite music, such a smartwatch is necessary for you.
 It’s a handy tool when engaging in outdoor recreational activities such as jogging, hiking, and more.

 But if you never get away from your smartphone, the extra feature included in an LTE-enabled smartwatch isn’t necessary for you.
 You don’t have to pay an extra cost, and ultimately, you’ll also save yourself from the extra monthly carrier fees.